The electrifying debut from the 2018 White Review Short Story Prize Winner

 'salt slow is exemplary.
 A distinct new gothic, melancholy, powerful and poised.'
 China Miéville, author of The City & The City

-This collection of short stories is about women and their experiences in society, about bodies and the bodily, mapping the skin and bones of its characters through their experiences of isolation, obsession and love.
-Throughout the collection, women become insects, men turn to stone, a city becomes insomniac and bodies are picked apart to make up better ones.
-The mundane worlds of schools and sea side towns are invaded and transformed, creating a landscape which is constantly shifting to hold on to the bodies of its inhabitants.
-Blending the mythic and the gothic, the collection considers characters in motion – turning away, turning back or simply turning into something new.
+Teenagers develop ungodly appetites, a city becomes insomniac overnight, and bodies are diligently picked apart to make up better ones.
+The mundane worlds of schools and sleepy sea-side towns are invaded and transformed, creating a landscape which is constantly shifting to hold on to its inhabitants.
+Blurring the mythic and the gothic with the everyday, salt slow considers characters in motion – turning away, turning back or simply turning into something new entirely.